bennokr/makeprov/docs/usage.md

 ``Prov`` objects can be serialized directly via :meth:`~makeprov.prov.Prov.to_jsonld` and :meth:`~makeprov.prov.Prov.to_graph`, which mirror the :class:`~makeprov.rdfmixin.RDFMixin` API.
-By default the provenance graph is stored in the default RDF graph, but setting ``Prov.frame = "results"`` moves it into a dedicated named graph while leaving result entities in the default graph.
+By default the provenance graph is stored in the default RDF graph, but setting ``frame = "results"`` in config moves it into a dedicated named graph while leaving result entities in the default graph.
 In JSON-LD that produces a nested structure under ``"provenance"`` keyed by the graph identifier, while TriG outputs add a named provenance context alongside the default graph.